 North Texas AFN is a regional chapter of grantmakers who advance equitable wealth building and economic mobility.
-Members include private, public, corporate, and community foundations, public-sector funders, and financial institutions who want to help North Texans secure economic stability, for now and for years to come.
 North Texas AFN connects funders and their peers in the nonprofit, public, and private sectors.
 Together they share promising programs and smart strategies, gather knowledge to make their grantmaking more effective, and work to increase investments in asset building.